npezza93/redi_search/README.md

 ## Searching

 Searching is initiated off a `RediSearch::Index` instance with clauses that can be chained together.
-When search an array of `Document`s is always returned which has attr_readers for all the schema fields and a `document_id` method which returns the id of the document.
+When searching, an array of `Document`s is always returned which has attr_readers for all the schema fields and a `document_id` method which returns the id of the document.